juroyye/ToDoMernProj/ReadMe.md

 Introduction:

 The ultimate goal of this application is to create a modern and simplistic application that allows the user to easily store tasks due for completion.
 Upon interaction with the interface, users are able to create, read, update, and delete tasks.
+There is a simple login page that navigates to the ToDo List upon successful login.